Tom Break's current body of work is based on photographs of saints, holy men and women, and spiritually resonant objects and symbols.

-Tom Break's visual artworks are created by cutting layers of black tulle, stitching them together, and mounting them directly on the wall.
+The work is created by cutting layers of black tulle and stitching them together, so that the white ground of the wall or frame is visible through the work.
 The fabric visually approximates its shadow, giving the works an arresting visual presence, somewhere between a hovering shadow and a disembodied photograph.

 Tom Break's writing is principally concerned with reviving an art critical ethos from within the deepest roots of the western tradition with an eye toward finding a way to an art for the future that is good and true.

 The Good Art